iossifovlab/snakeobjects/documentation/tutorial.rst

     :literal:
     :tab-width: 10

 The question marks in the affected column indicate that the affected status of the children is 'masked'.
 This can be done in real projects to avoid bias in the handling between the cases and controls.

-We will used the ``collections.ped`` file in the ``build_object_graph.py`` pipeline script to create the ``trio`` objects.
+We will use the ``collections.ped`` file in the ``build_object_graph.py`` pipeline script to create the ``trio`` objects.
 As already done multiple times, we will add a project parameter (``pedigree``) in our two projects that points to the ``collections.ped`` file.
 After the addition, the ``so_projects.yaml`` file for the ``projectTest`` looks like:

 .. literalinclude:: snakeobjectsTutorial/solutions/final/projectTest/so_project.yaml
     :emphasize-lines: 9